adalton/apue3/Chapter10/Readme.md

 1. In Figure 10.2, remove the `for (;;)` statement.
 What happens and why?

+   The program pauses when `pause` is called.
+If the program receives either `SIGUSR1` or `SIGUSR2`, it will fire the signal handler `sig_usr`.
+When the signal handler returns, `pause` returns and the program terminates normally.

+   If the program receives any other signal, then the default signal handler for that signal will fire.
+That signal handler may terminate the program directly.
+If not, again `pause` will return and the program will return normally.

 2. Implement the `sig2str` function described in Section 10.22.

 3. Draw pictures of the stack frames when we run the program from Figure 10.9.